kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(h\) All data used and calculations performed under this section must be documented and provided under the reporting requirements specified under section J36.111 of this appendix.

-# Part D—Noise Limits Procedure Under §36.805
+# Part D—Noise Limits Procedure Under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.805   Noise limits.|§36.805]]

 ### Section J36.301 Noise Measurement, Evaluation, and Calculation.